Einstein Equations for a Noncommutative Spacetime of Lie-Algebraic Type: Preliminaries

 \subsection{Centrality condition}

-In the introduction we stated and explained that in addition to the differential calculus, the centrality (w.r.t. the algebra) of the metric is an important requirement.
-In this section the implications of the centrality requirement are investigated.
-We begin by defining the line element as a tensor product of two one-forms. \begin{defi}[Center of two-tensors] Let us define the center of two-tensor, which will be denoted by $\mathcal{Z}(\Omega^1(\mathcal{A})\otimes_{\mathcal{A}}\Omega^1(\mathcal{A}))$ as the following set
+In addition to the differential calculus, the centrality (w.r.t. the algebra) of the metric is an essential requirement, since it allows us to keep classical tensor-like features for the metric, such as a well-defined inverse.
+In this section, we introduce and investigate the implications of the centrality requirement.
+We begin by defining the line element as a tensor product of two one-forms. \begin{defi} The \textbf{center of the algebra of two-forms}, denoted by $\mathcal{Z}(\Omega^1({\mathfrak A} )\otimes_{{\mathfrak A} }\Omega^1({\mathfrak A} ))$ is defined as the following set